leon4rd/test/README.md

-## Why don’t skeletons ever go trick or treating?
-Because they have nobody to go with.
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.